 “Titanic exhibit opens this Saturday” – Jill Galus, KOB Eyewitness News 4 & KOB.com LINK

-Posted on March 24, 2013, in Uncategorized and tagged Albuquerque, anniversary, exhibit, maiden voyage, New Mexico, New Mexico Museum of Natural History, RMS Titanic, ships, Titanic, transportation.
+Posted on March 24, 2013, in World news and tagged Albuquerque, anniversary, exhibit, maiden voyage, New Mexico, New Mexico Museum of Natural History, RMS Titanic, ships, Titanic, transportation.
 Bookmark the permalink.
 Leave a comment.